-The Finance Division is responsible for the processing and payment of bills encumbered by County departments, processing the receipt of County revenues, preparation of the Comprehensive Annual Financial Report (CAFR), coordinating the annual County audit, processing of payroll, monitoring various fund reserves and other general functions associated with establishing and monitoring the County's financial accounts, including the Health and Human Services Department.
+The Finance Division is responsible for the processing and payment of bills encumbered by County departments, processing the receipt of County revenues, preparation of the Comprehensive Annual Financial Report (CAFR), investigating fraudulently obtained County or State funds, recovering funds due to the County, coordinating the annual County audit, processing of payroll, monitoring various fund reserves and other general functions associated with establishing and monitoring the County's financial accounts, including the Health and Human Services Department.

-- Provide a career path within the Finance Division to encourage cross-training, growth, recruitment, and retention. - Utilize technology to make processing transactions as easy and transparent as possible. - Annually obtain a clean audit opinion from the independent auditors. - Ensure internal controls are in place and functional in all financial areas. - Submit the 2019 Comprehensive Annual Financial Report to GFOA.
+- Provide a career path within the Finance Division to encourage cross-training, growth, recruitment, and retention. - Utilize technology to make processing transactions as easy and transparent as possible. - Annually obtain a clean audit opinion from the independent auditors. - Ensure internal controls are in place and functional in all financial areas. - Submit the 2020 Comprehensive Annual Financial Report to GFOA for both the County and Public Health. - Submit the 2020 Popular Annual Financial Report to GFOA for both the County and Public Health.